 The Council on Ethics has written to the company and asked whether it has disposed of ships by means of beaching in India, Pakistan or Bangladesh in the past three years, and in which case how many.
-The Council has also enquired whether the company has adopted a policy indicating that this practice will cease.29 The company did not reply to the Council's enquiries, but was subsequently invited to submit its comments on a draft recommendation to exclude it from the GPFG.30 The company responded to this invitation in June this year.31
+The Council has also enquired whether the company has adopted a policy indicating that this practice will cease.30 The company has neither responded to the Council's enquiries, nor provided any details regarding this matter in the information it has published.

+In May this year, the company was invited to submit its comments on a draft recommendation to exclude it from the GPFG.
+No response to this request has been received either.31